CFG-Group-7/CFG-Group-Project/README.md

 ## Running Tests

 Test will be run in `jest`
-To run tests, please install the following packages:
+To run tests, use the following command: npm t

 `npm install jest`